Year 10 and 11 Curriculum

 For Years 10 and 11 most pupils take between eight and ten subjects.
 All pupils follow a core curriculum, which includes Mathematics, Science, English Literature, English Language, and a Modern Language.
 Physical Education and Wellbeing are non-examined courses.

 Bradfield has embarked on designing and delivering alternatives to GCSEs in certain subjects.
-Music is the first such subject, offering SBS: Music (School-Based Syllabus).
+Music is the first such subject, offering SDC: Music (School-Directed Course).
 More information about this exciting course can be found below.

 Pupils take either the three separate sciences or Combined Science.
 Those opting for the three separate sciences can make a further three choices, while those taking the Combined Science course can make a further four.